 The significant unobservable input used in the fair value measurement of the Company's residential loans receivable at fair value of consolidated VIEs is the impact of the financial guarantee.
-The fair value of residential loans receivable is calculated by subtracting the value of the financial guarantee from the market value of VIE liabilities.
+The fair value of residential loans receivable is calculated by subtracting the value of the financial guarantee from the quoted price of VIE liabilities or the market value of similar instruments to that of the VIE liabilities.
 The value of a financial guarantee is estimated by the Company as the present value of expected cash payments, net of recoveries, under the policy.
 If there had been a lower expected cash flow on the underlying loans receivable of the VIE, the value of the financial guarantee provided by the Company under the insurance policy would have been higher.
 This would have resulted in a lower fair value of the residential loans receivable in relation to the obligations of the VIE.

-As of December 31, 2020, the significant unobservable input used in the fair value measurement of the Company's loan repurchase commitments of consolidated VIEs is a recovery value, which reflects an estimate of the amount to be awarded to the Company as part of litigation seeking to enforce its contractual rights.
+As of December 31, 2020, the significant unobservable input used in the fair value measurement of the Company's loan repurchase commitments of consolidated VIEs was a recovery value, which reflected an estimate of the amount to be awarded to the Company as part of litigation seeking to enforce its contractual rights.
 The Company's remaining loan repurchase commitments were settled in the first quarter of 2021 for \$600 million.
-As of December 31, 2019, the significant unobservable inputs used in the fair value measurement of the Company's loan repurchase commitments of consolidated VIEs are a breach rate, which represented the percentage of ineligible loans held within a trust, and a recovery rate, which reflected the estimate of future cash receipts including legal risk in the enforcement of the Company's contractual rights.

 The significant unobservable input used in the fair value measurement of the Company's VIE notes of consolidated VIEs is the impact of the financial guarantee.
 The fair value of VIE notes is calculated by adding the value of the financial guarantee to the market value of VIE assets.
+When the VIE note is backed by RMBS, the fair value of the VIE liability is calculated by applying the market value of similar instruments to that of the VIE liabilities.
 The value of a financial guarantee is estimated by the Company as the present value of expected cash payments under the policy.
 If the value of the guarantee provided by the Company to the obligations issued by the VIE had increased, the credit support would have added value to the liabilities of the VIE.
 This would have resulted in an increased fair value of the liabilities of the VIE.